What’s the role of a career coach?

 Working with a career coach helps you work out what’s important to you; what sort of a person you are, which are the most suitable career paths where your skills, personality and experience will be most valued and where you will thrive.

-Some coaching organisations also offer skills assessments and independent reports which can be really useful in helping identify strengths, and personalities and potential career paths.
+Some coaching organisations also offer skills assessments and independent reports which can be useful in helping identify strengths, and personalities and potential career paths.
 A qualified and experienced career coach will take you through the nuances of your report.
-Some personality assessments are freely available online like 16PF and MBTI these can be helpful in getting clarity on what sort of person you are which is useful in understanding what sort of organisation you’d be suited to.
+Several of the most popular personality assessments are freely available online like 16PF and MBTI.
+These can be helpful in getting clarity on what sort of person you are which is useful in understanding what sort of organisation you’d be suited to.

 Remember, working in a role/organization that does not suit your natural strengths and interests can be a pathway to disaster.